5th & 6th Grade

 We spend special time helping students grow in their ability to solve multi-step problems.
 We show and encourage the process of problem solving and mathematical thinking.
 These skills are foundational for them as they continue to grow in their math abilities.

 - Continue to strengthen reading comprehension skills through reading to self, teacher read-alouds, and reading units

 - Review formal grammar skills and focus on using correct grammar in reading and writing

 - Increase writing stamina through daily journals as well as work on formal writings such as personal narratives, persuasive essays and informational writings throughout the year.

 - Use the Sitton spelling curriculum

-In Bible, we start out by studying the Pentateuch.
+In Bible, we begin the year with an on-site Biblical archaeology dig in order to better understand how we learn about the people of the past.
+After our dig we transition into studying the Pentateuch.
 By this point most of the 5th graders have heard the stories of the Patriarchs and the covenants that God made with His people.
 We dig a little deeper and try to discover what God was revealing to His people then and how that can shape our faith today.

-In November and December we move on to talk about our world and it's people through our Hunger Awareness unit.
-Each 5th grader is assigned an identity from a first, second or third world country.
+In November and December we talk about our world and its people through a Global Awareness unit.
+Each 5th grader is assigned an identity from a developed, developing, and undeveloped world country.